 Python is one of the most popular languages among data scientists and web developers today thanks to a large number of libraries that do just about anything, including machine learning.

-If you’re launching a data science project that takes advantage of machine learning and plan to use Python, there are plenty of libraries that fulfill different use-cases, skills, and needs for customization.
+If you’re launching a data science project that takes advantage of machine learning and plan to use Python, (check out the benefits of Python here) there are plenty of libraries that fulfill different use-cases, skills, and needs for customization.
 Machine learning algorithms are complicated, so writing them yourself can be challenging.
 Fortunately, the members of the Python community have done this hard work to enable other developers to save time and focus on the application at hand.

 Here are 24 of the very best Python machine learning libraries.